 Our Mission

 Wombs of the World LLC is dedicated to fostering a global community of birthworkers who are passionate about learning, serving, and connecting with diverse birthing cultures around the world.
 Our mission is to empower birth professionals with new skills, insights, and a supportive network, enabling them to provide enhanced care within their own communities.
 By participating in our curated trips, birthworkers from various backgrounds come together to experience unique cultural exchanges, deepening their understanding and practice of midwifery and doula support.
-Through service-oriented experiences in Tanzania and culturally immersive learning in Ecuador, we aim to facilitate a rich exchange of knowledge, respect, and appreciation for traditional and modern birthing practices.
+Through service-oriented experiences in Tanzania and culturally immersive learning in Ecuador, Mexico and South Africa, we aim to facilitate a rich exchange of knowledge, respect, and appreciation for traditional and modern birthing practices.

 Our Vision